Home NATURE Owl Facts, Symbolism, Why the Bird is Considered Evil in Africa

 Night Birds

-This ancient bird is notoriously known as one among few of the birds of the night.
-They basically hunt their prey at night and while most birds are known to retire at night, the owl remains active.
+This ancient bird is notoriously known as one few of the birds of the night.
+They hunt their prey at night and while most birds are known to retire at night, the owl remains active.
 For Africans, any bird that roams at night is considered a hideous creature and up to no good.

 Habitat